Triathlon Training: What Is Zone 2 / Endurance?

 Common uses of Zone 2 training include

-Periods where overall volume is emphasised to expand aerobic capacity and reinforce consistency over time.
+Periods where overall volume is emphasised to expand the aerobic base and reinforce consistency over time.

 The goal of Zone 2 training is not to chase intensity, but to build the ability to repeat steady effort across the week.
 When applied patiently, Zone 2 supports long-term progression by allowing athletes to handle more training without losing balance or control.